MerlinofMines/EasyCommands/docs/EasyCommands/operations.md

 * **(Vector, Number)**: Returns a copy of the vector with it's magnitude reduced by b amount.
 * **(Vector, Vector)**: Returns the vector produced by a - b
 * **(Color, Color)**: Returns the resulting color from subtract b from a
+* **(List, String)**: Removes the item for the given key, if an entry for the given key exists.
+Otherwise returns a copy of the original list.
+* **(List, Number)**: Removes the item at the given numeric index (0 based) from the provided list.
+If the index is outside of the size of the list, throws a script halting exception.
+* **(List, List)**: Removes all items either the keys and/or indexes provided in the second list.

 ## Ternary Operations